Kraibonaut/Kraibonaut/README.md

 👋 Hi there!
 I'm Kraibonaut (caraïbonaut),
-Web3 developer kinda, junior programmer with a background in Networking and sécurity, Gnu/Linux and FOSS Enthusiastic and I like to learn new things.
+Web3 developer, kinda junior programmer with a background in Networking and sécurity, Gnu/Linux and FOSS Enthusiastic and I like to learn new things.
 I mostly mess around to learn new stuff.
 I speak French, English, Spanish and learning Portugues.

 **📫 You can reach me on:**